fazley-kholil-cko/CKOShoppingApi/README.md

 .Net Framework 4.5 and later

 ### How does checkout shopping api operate
-This Api enable you to store a list of items that you want to purchase at end of each month.
+This Api enables you to store a list of items that you want to purchase at end of each month.
-For example as it has been given in your question that it shall be able to tore a drink.
+For example as it has been given in your question that it shall be able to store a drink.
 In addition a shopping list can contain specific type or category of items such as stationary items.
 Therefore this Api has cater for that.
 A sample response can be as follows :
 ```html